Stockland Trust (ARSN 092 897 348) (“Trust”)

 The Constitution amendments have enabled the Responsible Entity to operate the Trust under the AMIT Regime.

 A decision was made that the Trust would adopt the AMIT regime for the year ending 30 June 2018 onwards.
-When the AMIT Regime applies to the Trust, the key difference between the previous tax regime which applied to the Trust and the new AMIT Regime is that under the AMIT Regime, unit holders are taxed on the taxable income that is allocated or “attributed” to members by the Responsible Entity.
-The new AMIT Regime requires the Responsible Entity to undertake this allocation or attribution on a fair and reasonable basis.
-This is in contrast to the current rules, which provide for unit holders to be subject to tax to the extent, proportionately, that each unit holder is “presently entitled” to the income of the Trust according to trust law principles.
+When the AMIT Regime applies to the Trust, the key difference between the previous tax regime which applied to the Trust and the AMIT Regime is that under the AMIT Regime, unit holders are taxed on the taxable income that is allocated or “attributed” to members by the Responsible Entity.
+The AMIT Regime requires the Responsible Entity to undertake this allocation or attribution on a fair and reasonable basis.
+This is in contrast to the previous rules, which provided for unit holders to be subject to tax to the extent, proportionately, that each unit holder was “presently entitled” to the income of the Trust according to trust law principles.

-Details of the amendments to the Constitution are summarised in the table below, and a copy of the amended Constitution can be found at www.stockland.com.au/investor-centre/securityholder-information/taxation/amit.
+Details of the amendments to the Constitution are summarised in the table below, and a copy of the amended Constitution can be found on this page.

 Constitution clause | Description of the amendment |